For daily wit & wisdom, sign up for the Almanac newsletter.

 Crickets are cold-blooded and take on the temperature of their surroundings.
 Back in 1897, a scientist named Amos Dolbear published an article “The Cricket as a Thermometer” that noted the correlation between the ambient temperature and the rate at which crickets chirp.

 The insects’ muscles contract to produce chirping, based on chemical reactions.
 The warmer the temperature, the easier the cricket’s muscles activate, so the chirps increase.
-The cooler the temperature, the slower the reaction rate, and the less frequent the chirps.
+The cooler the temperature, the slower the reaction rate, and the less frequent the chirps and the lower the chirp rate.

 Cricket Temperature Formula